ctb/titus-blog/src/2015-how-should-we-think-about-research-software.rst

 p.p.s.
 Drawing this distinction leads in some very good directions for publishers and funding bodies to think about, too.
 More on that in another blog post, if I get the chance.

+p.p.p.s.
+My 2004 paper (Brown and Callan) has a table that's wrong due to a fencepost error.
+But it's not seriously wrong.  *shrug*